silver-cpu/Obsidian.md-1.8.4-Privacy-Forensic-Analysis/README.md

 <h2>#Concept</h2>
 <h3>What is <a href="https://obsidian.md">Obsidian</a>?:</h3>

-Privacy Focused Note taking application
+Privacy focused note taking application with a large amount of customization features that by default is entirely offline.

 <h3>What is it used for?:</h3>

 | Notes, Journaling, Research, Brainstorming and Visualization. | ![homepage](https://obsidian.md/images/screenshot-1.0-hero-combo.png) |